ssfar/Cpp_Exercises/README.md

 # Cpp_Exercises
-Few execises I do or have done while learning C++
+Few exercises I do or have done while learning C++